emxyf/tmhw9/README.md

 "regressions" contains the code used to create all the survey-weighted logistic regressions for both stages.

-"bsa2024.sav" is the BSA 2024 dataset I based my analysis off of.
+"bsa2024.sav" contains the BSA 2024 survey data I based my analysis off of.